kecman/Garage/PLAN.md

 - [Rendering] Alternate segment colours (two draw calls?)
 - [Rendering] Show grid lines
 - [Rendering] Distribute shaders with source for hot loading/editing them.
 Pass them lots of unused data then
-- [UI/UX] Add clipping plane widgets
-- [UI/UX] Use folding trees in help menu, default to unfolded
-- [UI/UX] Add a circling feature pre-screenshot
-- [UI/UX] Add a hotloading mode to files (Hotloader module not implemented on linux)
-- [UI/UX] Implement simple undo for file loading, would be handy to be able to undo file clobbering...
-- [UI/UX] Load files in a separate thread and report loading progress in the mode line
-- [UI/UX] Feedback when refreshing a file gives the same result
-- [UI/UX] Define a plane and write the world coordinates of the intersection point by the mouse cursor.
-Use lmb click drag for measuring
 - [Robustness] Add tests for obj loading
 - [Camera] Improve camera panning, so there's no 'slipping'
 - [Camera] Implement perspective projection